kanno2inf/pompom-sbt/README.md

 # pompom-sbt
 "pompom-sbt" convert dependencies of pom.xml to sbt style.
-XML parser use [jsoup](https://github.com/jhy/jsoup/) html parser, so that can parse incomplete xml format like html.
+XML parser use [jsoup](https://github.com/jhy/jsoup/) html parser, so that can parse incomplete xml format.

 # build
 ```